15 Gray Bedroom Ideas

 https://www.instagram.com/p/CMzavQJl-9A/

-Choose a great big metal bed frame with tall posts to contrast with a light grey wall tone and white bedding.
+Choose a great big metal bed frame with tall posts to contrast with a light gray wall tone and white bedding.
 The pillow arrangement in this room shows how powerful little accents can be in a room!
-The grey shaggy rug also compliments the overall tone of the room.
+The gray shaggy rug also complements the overall tone of the room.

 For bedrooms with a view